Stereotypes lead to dumb decisions.

 Basing your recruiting, strategy, leadership, or management around how you believe an entire age group acts really isn’t any smarter than saying, “We need a single program for all these old fogies.”

-It makes no difference to me if you are stereotyping young, spoiled, lazy, and short-attention span having young people or ancient, out-of-touch old-timers, the decision making model is flawed.
+It makes no difference to me if you are stereotyping young, spoiled, lazy, and short-attention-span young people or ancient, out-of-touch old-timers, the decision-making model is flawed.

 All the people born within the same decade-long time span behave about as similarly to one another as entire genders act homogeneously.

 Categorizing age groups is fundamentally as flawed as categorizing any other group of people together.
-Yes, the workforce is changing, and demands on employers to make higher investments in people’s well-being is increasing.
+Yes, the workforce is changing, and demands on employers to make higher investments in people’s well-being are increasing.
 That’s not because of those “damn Millennials” or “Gen Z” employees joining the workforce.
 It’s a continuation of a trend that has been going on for a very, very long time.
-Thanks old people that started that process for us to continue advancing.
+Thanks to old people who started that process for us to continue advancing.

 People Are Different